taikoxyz/ecosystem-wallet/README.md

-# Ecosystem Wallet Example - Rapidfire ID
+# Ecosystem Wallet Example - Taiko Wallet

-This is repository contains all code for the wallet Rapidfire ID.
+This is repository contains all code for the wallet Taiko Wallet.
 Its a demo using [`@openfort/ecosystem-js`](https://www.openfort.io/docs/products/cross-app-wallet).

 <div align="center">
     <video width="100%" autoplay loop muted playsinline>